How To Buy Crypto ETFs In Australia

 Spot ETFs are the simplest form of ETF accessible to Australians.
 These funds usually just track the price of their underlying asset, plus a premium.
 For example, a spot Bitcoin ETF would generally follow the price movements of BTC, with a 5-10% premium attached for convenience.

 Spot ETFs in the crypto sector usually only track the price of one underlying asset, rather than multiple.
-However, as the intersection between traditional and decentralized finance evolves, it’s likely that spot ETFs reflecting an index of the top five (or more) cryptocurrencies will pop up.
+However, as the intersection between traditional and decentralized finance evolves, likely, spot ETFs reflecting an index of the top five (or more) cryptocurrencies will pop up.

 This type of fund is nearly always backed by a physical reserve – so, at the time of writing, $1,500 invested into a spot Bitcoin ETF would be similar to buying 0.1 BTC.
 In that sense, investors are essentially paying an intermediary to store their digital currencies in a cold wallet on their behalf.
 This is almost identical to storing crypto on a cryptocurrency exchange (such as Swyftx and CoinSpot).
 However, investing in an ETF comes without some of the risks, as there are much stricter regulations and laws for fund managers to abide by.